Skip to main content

 Level: Beginner Running Time: 50:35

-Description: While some NEHGS resources are now available online, a visit to our acclaimed research center in Boston can yield amazing results.
+Description: While some American Ancestors resources are now available online, a visit to our acclaimed research center in Boston can yield amazing results.
 Learn how best to prepare for your visit to our library and archives from Library Director Jean Maguire: search our online catalog, create a resource checklist, schedule an in-person consultation, request manuscript materials, and more.

 What to bring: